ceford/j4xdemos-media-cat/README.md

+# This component is soon to be archived - please use j4xdemos-com-ffmedia instead

-# Joomla 4x Component - Media Cat
+## Joomla 4x Component - Media Cat

 A component to manage media: Image files and Document files.